 - Quickly and easily mine data that can be shared with stakeholders

 A Step Ahead with Better Reporting

-A good PPM tool should offer robust reporting options.
+A good enterprise portfolio management tool should offer robust reporting options.
 Report data provides executives and managers perspective that allows them to predict what projects may require excessive resources by highlighting active projects or circumstances that may act as impediments to organizational goals.